-UCLA Transfer Certification GPA
+UCLA & UCI Transfer Certification GPA

 Honors Scholars who have a 3.5 or higher cumulative GPA may be certified to receive special admission consideration at UCLA.
+Scholars whose GPA is at least 3.7 also qualify for UC Irvine's Honors to Honors agreement.
 See pg.
 14.